softcat477/verovio-hooks/README.md

     ```
     echo verovio-hooks/ >> .git/info/exclude
     ```
-9. Youre directory tree should look like this:
+9. Your directory tree should look like this:
     ```
     .
     ├── CHANGELOG.md